 Catch yourself clenching your jaw?
 What about pulling your shoulders to your ears?
 Many headaches can come from tension and if your hormones are imbalanced then stress is going to take a greater toll.
-Try these stress reducing techniques to help prevent headaches.
+Try these stress-reducing techniques to help with hormonal migraine relief and find a natural cure for headaches.

 This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
 It is excellent as a beverage (see recipe) and can be taken in capsule form at a dose of 1,000-2,500 mg daily.

 This little root is a rival to NSAIDs!
 It’s been shown to be as effective as NSAIDs at reducing pain.
-In general, a dose of 1,000 mg twice daily works well for most people.
+In general, a dose of 1,000 mg twice daily works well for most people looking for natural headache relief.
 Ginger is also lovely as a tea and can be combined with turmeric for double the herbal anti-inflammatory power!

 Body work can not be underestimated for ladies who suffer from hormonal headaches!
-It’ll not only soothe your stress, it will also allow your nervous system to take some much needed R & R while your muscles get a good release.
+One of the most natural ways to get rid of a headache, it’ll not only soothe your stress, but it will also allow your nervous system to take some much-needed R & R while your muscles get a good release.

 You need a doc experienced and trained in pregnancy to help you really have all your prenatal needs met.
 Gentle chiropractic care can help alleviate musculoskeletal pain.

 The liver has a big role to play during your pregnancy, which includes supporting hormone breakdown and metabolism.
 A diet rich in high-quality proteins, leafy greens, cruciferous vegetables, and root vegetables like burdock, carrots, and beets supports a healthy functioning liver.